Alan Stewart, 10th Earl of Galloway: Public life

 Galloway sat as Member of Parliament for Wigtownshire between 1868 and 1873.
 The latter year he succeeded to his father's earldom and estates, including the family seats of Galloway House and Cumloden House, and entered the House of Lords.

 He was also Lord High Commissioner to the General Assembly of the Church of Scotland from 1876 to 1877 and a justice of the peace and deputy lieutenant for Kirkcudbrightshire and Wigtownshire.
 In December 1887 he was appointed a Knight of the Thistle.

 Personal life

 Lord Galloway married Lady Arabella Arthur, daughter of James Gascoyne-Cecil, 2nd Marquess of Salisbury, in 1872 (he was consequently the brother-in-law of Prime Minister Robert Gascoyne-Cecil, 3rd Marquess of Salisbury).
-Their daughter, Helen Stewart, married Neo-Jacobite Walter Clifford Mellor.
 Lord Galloway died in February 1901, aged 65, and was succeeded in the earldom by his younger brother, Randolph.
 Lady Galloway died in August 1903.

 On 14 October 1889, The Earl of Galloway appeared in Dumfries Sheriff Court on a charge of indecent behaviour towards a young girl.
 He was found 'not guilty'.

 On 23 January 1890, the Earl of Galloway appeared again in court, Glasgow Central Police Court, charged with having been 'riotous, disorderly or indecent' in his behaviour, by accosting, following and molesting Margaret Brown and one or more female passengers.
 The charge was found 'not proven'.

 He owned 79,000 acres in Scotland.